exactly-once/Home/content/posts/notes-on-2pc.md

 * Hang until the local transaction is committed - this will happen when local transaction operates in `Serializable` isolation level.
 This is default with MSDTC and MS SqlServer unless explictly changed,
 * Return the last commited value (different from the one written by the local transaction) - this will happen when local transaction operates with `Snapshot` isolation.

-Again.
-The behavior is not dictated by 2PC it depends on concrete implementation as well as deployment and runtime configuration.
+In summary, 2PC does not provide atomic visibilty of writes in a system when there are transactions comited with 2PC and other local transactions running at the level of each participant.
+Concrete behavior is not dictated by 2PC though, but depends on concrete implementation of the protocol, resoruces involved as well as deployment and runtime configuration.

 ### 2PC can be high available
 Any non-trivial protocol defines failure conditions that it's able to tolerate - 2PC is no exception.
 What is specific to 2PC is that some types of failures can make participants get "stuck".
 Whenever a participant votes "YES" it's unable to make any progress until hearing back from the coordinator.